 Don’t be afraid to start writing, at any time in the process.
 Sometimes, you will need to see things visually to put two apparently disparate clues together to make sense.
 Draw it up, cut and paste, write the stories and the outstanding questions – this will help you with finishing your project!

-The OGS has the following pair of books by Dr. Fraser Dunford: The Beginner’s Guide to Genealogy and The Beginner’s Guide to Ontario Genealogy.
+The OGS has the following pair of books by Dr. Fraser Dunford: The Beginner’s Guide to Genealogy.
 Also, Brenda Dougall Merriman’s Genealogy in Ontario: Searching the Records gives details about the sources a family historian seeks.